 "Annual Accounting Date" means December 31.
 "Base Currency" means the base currency of the Fund, which is USD.
-"Bonds" means bonds issued by governments, institutions and corporations "Business Dav" means any day other than a Saturday or Sunday, during which banks are open in Dublin and Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.
-Additional Business Days may be created by the Directors and notified to Shareholders in advance.
+"Bonds" means bonds issued by governments, institutions and corporations "Business Day" means any day other than a Saturday or Sunday, during which banks are open in Dublin, Ireland and Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.
+Additional Business Days may be created by the Directors and notified to Shareholders inadvance.
+"Business Day in Luxembourg" means any day other than a Saturday or Sunday, during which banks are open in Luxembourg or such other day or days as may be determined by the Directors and notified to Shareholders.
 "Cat Bond(s)" means catastrophe bonds, as further described within the Investment Policy of the Fund.